 - I. Scope This article applies to all solar energy installations in Model Community. - II.
-Purpose Model Community has adopted this regulation for the following purposes: - A. Comprehensive Plan Goals To meet the goals of the Comprehensive Plan and preserve the health, safety and welfare of the Community's citizens by promote the safe, effective and efficient use of active solar energy systems installed to reduce the on-site consumption of fossil fuels or utility-supplied electric energy.
-The following solar energy standards specifically implement the following goals from the Comprehensive Plan: - Goal Encourage the use of local renewable energy resources, including appropriate applications for wind, solar, and biomass energy. - Goal Promote sustainable building design and management practices in residential, commercial, and industrial buildings to serve current and future generations.
+Purpose Model Community has adopted this regulation for the following purposes: - A. Comprehensive Plan Goals To meet the goals of the Comprehensive Plan and preserve the health, safety and welfare of the Community's citizens by promoting the safe, effective and efficient use of solar energy systems installed to reduce the on-site consumption of fossil fuels or utility-supplied electric energy.
+The solar energy standards specifically implement the following goals from the Comprehensive Plan: - Goal Encourage the use of local renewable energy resources, including appropriate applications for wind, solar, and biomass energy. - Goal Promote sustainable building design and management practices to serve current and future generations. - 3.
+Goal Assist local businesses to lower financial and regulatory risks and improve their economic, community, and environmental sustainability. - 4.
+Goal Improve the functioning of public energy infrastructure systems to support development and growth. - 5.
+Goal Implement the solar resource protection element required under the Metropolitan Land Planning Act. - B. Climate Change Goals As a signatory of the Cool Cities program, Model Community has committed to reducing carbon and other greenhouse gas emissions.
+Solar energy is an abundant, renewable, and nonpolluting energy resource and that its conversion